zbouvier/SplattyBird-Tutorial/README.md

 ### Keeping score

-We are almost done, we have a pretty real feeling game now, but I want to show you one more thing, rendering text ont he screen, and to do this we will add a score counter.
+We are almost done, we have a pretty real feeling game now, but I want to show you one more thing, rendering text on the screen, and to do this we will add a score counter.

 This will be our first and only render system neccessary for the tutorial.
-Lets create a new file inside of **src/systems/renderer/** and name it **draw-score.js**
+Lets delete the **src/systems/renderer/sample-renderer-system.js** and add a new file inside of **src/systems/renderer/**, let's name it **draw-score.js**

 The contents of **draw-score.js** should be as follows: